crystal-ruby/pages/_posts/2014-08-19-object-storage.md

 representation of the code to work on.

-In salama we do have an internal representation, both at the code level (ast) and the compiled code (MethodDefinition, Intructions and friends).
+In salama we do have an internal representation, both at the code level (ast) and the compiled code (CompiledMethod, Intructions and friends).

 #### Storage Format

-Going back to the Image we can ask why was it doomed to fail: because of the binary, propriotary implementation.
+Going back to the Image we can ask why was it doomed to fail: because of the binary, proprietary implementation.
 Not because of the idea as such.

 Binary data needs either a rigourous specification and/or software to work on it.
 Work, what work?
 We need to merge the data between installations, maintain versions and branches.
 That sounds a lot like